Baja Surf Trip

 While you’ll need to make lodging reservations on your own, it should be noted that Tijuana is one of the most dangerous places in Baja Mexico at night.
 If you are planning on staying for a night in the city, then make sure that it is at a well-secured hostel, motel, or resort – don’t try camping in the area.

 The next region that you will come to if you continue heading south along the coast of the Baja Peninsula is the Rosarito area.
 There are several top-quality surfing spots in this area.
 The most popular is Baja Malibu and, as its name implies, it is reminiscent of Malibu, California.
 Though it can be crowded, it is a spot that you don’t want to miss.
 The waves roll in smooth and glassy from the Pacific, and if you wait your turn, you’ll have the ride of your life.

 Rosarito Beach is another well-known surfing spot in the Rosarito area.
 It is worth adding to your Baja road trip itinerary.
 Rosarito Beach offers multiple miles of surf breaks to pick and choose from.
 The surf is good but not nearly as good as Baja Malibu to the north and not anywhere near as good as the surf farther to the south.
 However, it’s worth a stop, especially if you feel like socializing for a bit.
-Rosarito Beach is known for its friendly atmosphere and numerous restaurants, bars, and clubs.
+Rosarito Beach is famous for its friendly atmosphere and numerous restaurants, bars, and clubs.